 Middleware modifying the bodyExpress json(), Django middleware, or a WAF can parse/re-encode the body before your handler runs.Ensure your webhook route receives the raw, unmodified bytes.

-Using the wrong secretMultiple endpoints have different secrets; using the wrong one silently fails.Store secrets keyed by endpoint ID, not as a single global value.
+Using the wrong secretEach endpoint has its own whsec_* secret; using the wrong one silently fails.Store secrets keyed by endpoint ID, not as a single global value.

 Production checklist